 I was at a high school graduation party this past weekend and saw a friend of my daughter’s.
 This young woman is a business major and we were talking about job opportunities that she might have.
 This got me thinking about a recent Wall Street Journal article I read entitled “Wealth or Waste?
 Rethinking the Value of a Business Major.”

 The article basically reinforces what I have told students for some years.
 If you want to go into business, whatever that means, you don’t necessarily need a business major.
 Most businesses are not concerned about whether you understand profit and loss statements or how to market.
-They will teach you the basic skills you need to know for their business regardless of your background.
+Read an article about local content marketing strategies here at startupmindset.com if you want to be properly guided in marketing and to avoid losing energy, money, and other resources.
+Sem company will teach you the basic skills you need to know for their business regardless of your background.

 What they really want is an employee who knows how to think.
 Someone who knows how to communicate.
 Someone who can write a decent proposal.